grafana/grafana/docs/sources/features/datasources/influxdb.md

 *`v.defaultBucket`* | Will be replaced with the data source configuration's "Default Bucket" setting *`v.organization`* | Will be replaced with the data source configuration's "Organization" setting

-For example, the following query will will be interpolated as the query that follows it (with interval and time period values changing according to active time selection):
+For example, the following query will be interpolated as the query that follows it, with interval and time period values changing according to active time selection\):

 Grafana Flux query: